vlln/AlphaConnectZero/README.md

 ## AlphaZero for Connect Game

-**This is a PyTorch implementation of AlphaZero for Connect Game.**
+This is a PyTorch implementation of AlphaGoZero for Connect Game.

 **ATTENTION: This is a work in progress.
 The code is not complete and may not work properly.**